marconius/mtlpyweb/data/2011/1/confoo-and-pycon-end-of-early-bird-is-near.md

 next Tuesday.
 On the other hand, if you want to see Blaise Laflamme give an [Introduction to Pyramid][], then you should [register for ConFoo][] before next Friday.
 Of course, those who are not faint of heath will want to go to both conferences.
-Will you dare?<!--:-->
+Will you dare?

   [Fun with Python's Newer Tools]: http://us.pycon.org/2011/schedule/sessions/261/
   [your ticket for PyCon]: http://us.pycon.org/2011/tickets/